tkerby/flipperzero-firmware-wPlugins/README.md

 # ComboCracker-FZ
 A compact combo cracking tool for the Flipper Zero, based on Samy Kamkar's Master Lock vulnerability research.
-This app helps deduce the attempts of cracking a combination lock with only 8 attempt(s)
+This app helps deduce the attempts of cracking a combination lock with only 8 attempts!

 # How it works 🤔
 You can find information about how such works by watching Samy Kamkar's wonderful [video(s)!](https://www.youtube.com/watch?v=qkolWO6pAL8)